Turnpike Lane, Haringey

 Turnpike Lane branches westward from the point where Wood Green High Road meets Harringay’s* Green Lanes.
 It was formerly called Tottenham Lane, as it still is further to the south-west.

 In the early 18th century the road through Wood Green became increasingly busy as travellers sought a route that avoided the Whetstone turnpike on the Great North Road.
 An act of 1710 authorised the introduction of a turnpike at Hornsey although tolls were not levied until 1739.
 The Stamford Hill and Green Lanes Turnpike Trust finally erected a gate here in 1765.
-For the next 27 years this was the only tollgate on Green Lanes, which at that time extended much further north.
+For the next 27 years this was the only tollgate on Green Lanes, which at that time extended much farther north.

-Turnpike Lane station opened in 1932 on the newly extended section of the Piccadilly line from Finsbury Park to Arnos Grove.
 The art deco Turnpike Parade was built beside the station entrance, with a cinema that survived until the enlargement of the neighbouring bus station in 1999.
+The bus station was renovated and upgraded in 2014.

 Riding Black Bess, the highwayman Dick Turpin allegedly leapt the spike-topped gate at Turnpike Lane, when pursued by a posse led by the chief constable of Westminster.